Back to Our Subjects

 Writing

-• producing clear and coherent text: writing effectively about literature for a range of purposes such as: to describe, explain, summarise, argue, analyse and evaluate; discussing and maintaining a point of view; selecting and emphasize key points; using relevant quotation and using detailed textual references
+• producing clear and coherent text: writing effectively about literature for a range of purposes such as: describing, explaining, summarising, arguing, analysing and evaluating; discussing and maintaining a point of view; selecting and emphasising key points; using relevant quotations and using detailed textual references

 • accurate Standard English: accurate spelling, punctuation and grammar.